Gallery Exhibition

 Medium: Laser engraving on printmaking paper

-Against structure, a stretch toward freedom.
-A gap between what is and what could be.
+Against structure, a stretch: what is, what could be.

 Photo: Esther Lin